Back to work

 what pilots actually need.

-I traveled to Houston twice, Denver, and Chicago, sitting with pilots, watching them use the legacy tools and early CCS+ prototypes, and listening to what made them hesitate.
+I traveled to Houston, Denver, and Chicago, sitting with pilots, watching them use the legacy tools and early CCS+ prototypes, and listening to what made them hesitate.
 What I found wasn't just a list of feature requests.
 It was a trust problem.

 Pilots would hover over a button and pause, visibly unsure whether clicking it would trigger something irreversible.
 They were not confused by the interface.
 They were scared of it.
 That shifted everything about how I approached the design.

 The key insight was that experience level changed everything.
 Frequent traders had muscle memory and tolerance for ambiguity.
-Trainers and infrequent users had none of that.
+Infrequent users had none of that.
 They needed explicit signaling, clear reversibility, and visible confirmation at every step.
 Designing for both meant building a system that was efficient for power users without being intimidating for everyone else.

 01